-Special Thanks to…
+Special Democracy Chronicles Thanks to…

-Michael Ossipoff writes for Democracy Chronicles from Miami, Florida.
+- Michael Ossipoff writes for Democracy Chronicles from Miami, Florida.
 His focus includes election method reform and third party candidates.

-Sanjay Uttam has over 10 years of experience developing cutting edge technology solutions for numerous financial, telecom, and digital media companies.
+- Sanjay Uttam has over 10 years of experience developing cutting edge technology solutions for numerous financial, telecom, and digital media companies.
 Sanjay was previously Development Manager at Everyday Health, where he was responsible for the creation of software development strategies as well as the management of on and offshore technical teams.
 Prior to that, he was a .NET Developer and Technology Analyst at TheMarkets.com, Time Warner, and Verizon Wireless.
 Sanjay holds a Bachelor’s Degree in Computer Science from Johnson and Wales University and a Master’s degree in Information Systems from Stevens Institute of Technology.

-Sean Stevens is a graduate student at Rutgers University pursuing a doctoral degree in social psychology who is currently in the process of conducting studies for his dissertation.
+- Sean Stevens is a graduate student at Rutgers University pursuing a doctoral degree in social psychology who is currently in the process of conducting studies for his dissertation.
 His research focuses on how social attitudes and beliefs are assessed, how the psychological and societal foundations of morality relate to (and possibly somewhat determine) an individual’s political ideology, and how an individual’s political ideology influences their information-processing and decision making.